pallets/click/docs/options.rst

 Counting
 --------

-If you have used ``optparse`` or ``argparse`` before you might be missing support for counting.
-This is a very rarely useful feature, usually only useful for implementing verbosity flags.
-It can however be emulated by using the multiple flag and taking the length of the end result:
+In some very rare circumstances it's interesting to use the repeating of options to count an integer up.
+This for instance can be used for verbosity flags:

 .. click:example::

     @click.command()
-    @click.option('-v', '--verbose', is_flag=True, multiple=True)
+    @click.option('-v', '--verbose', count=True)
     def log(verbose):
-        verbosity = len(verbose)
-        click.echo('Verbosity: %s' % verbosity)
+        click.echo('Verbosity: %s' % verbose)

 And on the command line: